Home About Tools Projects Guides & Blog ⚡ Hire Me ✦ Websites Contact →

 • 1Save the script as Provision-SingleOneDrive.ps1 in C:\Scripts\.

-• 2Open PowerShell as Administrator and navigate: cd C:\Scripts
+• 2Open PowerShell as Administrator and work through: cd C:\Scripts

 • 3Run with the -UserPrincipalName parameter, passing the user's email address: